-The Outdoor Retailer Playbook: Part 2, Owning the last mile
+The Outdoor Retailer Playbook: Part 2, Owning the Last Mile

 As online shoppers demand ever-swifter delivery options, vendors and retailers must work together to compete with the likes of Amazon.
-When they do, the “last-mile” distribution problem disappears for brands while local stores land the sale.
+When they do, the “last-mile” distribution problem disappears for brands while local stores land the sale

-Everyone in this industry knows the problem by now: The rise of online shopping has turned the traditional outdoor marketplace on its head.
+Everyone in this industry knows the problem by now: the rise of online shopping has turned the traditional outdoor marketplace on its head.
 Consumers now turn to the internet first when they need new gear; brands seize the chance to sell it directly through their own websites or on Amazon; brick-and-mortar retailers are left scrambling.
 Less obvious?
 The solutions.
 OBJ has partnered with Mike Massey, founder of the online marketing platform Locally (which makes it easier for brands to refer buyers to nearby retailers for the sale), to examine how brands and specialty retailers can work together to everyone’s benefit.
 In this series, The Outdoor Retailer Playbook, we’ll examine several key principles for making the brand-retailer relationship even stronger in this brave new world.

 If you make and sell gear anywhere other than out of your garage, you have a “last-mile problem”: how to physically get your goods into the hands of people who want to buy them.
 Shipping is easy on the grand scale, as trucks, trains, and boats can relatively smoothly transport items in bulk to distribution centers around the world.
-But from there, things get tricky: Moving a single pack, sleeping bag, or pair of skis that “last mile” from a distribution center to one customer’s house is much, much less efficient.
+But from there, things get tricky: moving a single pack, sleeping bag, or pair of skis that “last mile” from a distribution center to one customer’s house is much, much less efficient.

 Making matters still more vexing is the 800-pound gorilla of shipping: Amazon Prime and its same-day delivery.
 The more shoppers get used to the combination of online shopping’s convenience plus near-immediate gratification, the more pressure builds to compete.
 But how?

 If vendors can efficiently connect with willing stores, they can provide online shoppers with a same-day delivery option courtesy of their neighborhood retailers.
-“Getting a product to go from a local store to the shopper is a great solution, rather than relying on a third party that is, in a lot of ways, your enemy,” Massey says.
+“Getting a product to go from a local store to the shopper is a great solution, rather than relying on a third party that is, in a lot of ways, your enemy,” Massey said.
 “Say you’re in Manhattan and you want a Patagonia item.
 Patagonia has the problem of spanning the last mile from Reno [where its distribution center is located], shipping via a jet, and then dropping off the package.
 Or they could connect you to a store nine blocks away that can courier the product to you in an hour.”
-Bonus: Eliminating that extra shipment saves major carbon emissions.
+Bonus: eliminating that extra shipment saves major carbon emissions.